Breakthrough/PySceneDetect/docs/index.rst

     Copyright (C) 2014-2023 Brandon Castellano.
 All rights reserved.

 #######################################################################
-PySceneDetect Manual
+PySceneDetect Documentation
 #######################################################################

-This manual refers to both the PySceneDetect command-line interface (the `scenedetect` command) and the PySceneDetect Python API (the `scenedetect` module).
-The latest release of PySceneDetect can be installed via `pip install scenedetect[opencv]`, or Windows builds and source releases can be found at `scenedetect.com/download <http://www.scenedetect.com/download/>`_.
+This documentation covers the PySceneDetect command-line interface (the `scenedetect` command) and Python API (the `scenedetect` module).
+The latest release of PySceneDetect can be installed via `pip install scenedetect[opencv]`.
+Windows builds and source releases can be found at `scenedetect.com/download <http://www.scenedetect.com/download/>`_.
 Note that PySceneDetect requires `ffmpeg` or `mkvmerge` for video splitting support.

 .. note::

-     If you see any errors in this manual, or have any recommendations, feel free to raise an issue on `the PySceneDetect issue tracker <https://github.com/Breakthrough/PySceneDetect/issues>`_.
+     If you see any errors in the documentation, or want to suggest improvements, feel free to raise an issue on `the PySceneDetect issue tracker <https://github.com/Breakthrough/PySceneDetect/issues>`_.

 The latest source code for PySceneDetect can be found on Github at `github.com/Breakthrough/PySceneDetect <http://github.com/Breakthrough/PySceneDetect>`_.